strongloop/loopback4-example-microservices/README.md

 LoopBack v4 is moving to the well-known Model-(View-)Controller pattern, where the code responsible for data access and manipulation is separated from the code responsible for implementing the REST API.

+In this example the facade uses a set of repositories one corresponding to each of the Account, Customer & Transaction microservices.
+These repositories are nothing but swagger connectors to the corresponding services.

 ### Download and run the code

 **Install loopback-next**